The post State of Venture Q1’25 Report appeared first on CB Insights Research.

 The post $1B+ Market Map: The world’s 1,249 unicorn companies in one infographic appeared first on CB Insights Research.

-15 tech trends to watch closely in 2025 https://www.cbinsights.com/research/report/top-tech-trends-2025/ Tue, 19 Nov 2024 15:43:16 +0000 https://www.cbinsights.com/research/?post_type=report&p=172200 AI advances have ushered in a new wave of opportunity in tech.
-Our 2025 Tech Trends report provides a concrete roadmap for corporate leaders to navigate some of the most important technology shifts in the year ahead.
-We include specific …
+]]>Our 2025 Tech Trends report provides a concrete roadmap for corporate leaders to navigate some of the most important technology shifts in the year ahead.

 The post 15 tech trends to watch closely in 2025 appeared first on CB Insights Research.

-The post The State of AI Q3’24: Emerging Trends appeared first on CB Insights Research.
+]]>The post The AI data center value chain: 12 high-momentum technologies powering the future of AI appeared first on CB Insights Research.

-This spending is creating opportunities for growth across the AI data center value chain.
+]]>This spending is creating opportunities for growth across the AI data center value chain.

 Billionaires, CEOs, & leading investors all love the CB Insights newsletter